-According to the Singapore Department of Statistics, in 2015, the average household in Singapore carried S$1,816 in credit card debt, up 8.9 percent per year since 2009.
+According to the latest data from the Department of Statistics of Singapore, the mean credit card debt of Singaporean households is approximately S$1,956.
+Since 2009, credit card & charge card debt has been growing at about 8% per annum basis.
 Unfortunately, it’s really hard to grow your money if you consistently overspend.
 By embracing the following three habits, you can stop frittering away your hard-earned cash and see your finances improve to protect your future.

 1. Spend less than you earn

 This is a basic but golden rule to follow.
 Instead of heading to the nearest shopping mall the moment you receive your pay cheque, put part of your salary aside into a savings account that you won’t access except for emergencies.
 Automate this process to make it easier.
 Start small and build up.
 Once you get used to this, saving a part of your salary will become natural and less painful.